 - Tuition and fees.
-Individuals pursuing apprenticeship or on-the-job training more than half-time are ineligible to receive a tuition and fees benefit. - Housing Allowance.
-Individuals pursuing apprenticeship or on-the-job training more than half-time receive a monthly housing allowance equal to 100%, 80%, 60%, 40%, and 20% of the E-5 with dependents BAH where the employer is located for the first six months, second six months, third six months, fourth six months, and thereafter, respectively.
+Tuition and fees benefits are generally not paid for apprenticeship or OJT.
+Individuals may be eligible for tuition and fees benefits if the classroom portion of apprenticeship or on-the-job training qualifies for benefits as a program of education offered by an IHL or non-college degree school. - Housing Allowance.
+Individuals pursuing apprenticeship or OJT more than half-time receive a monthly housing allowance equal to 100%, 80%, 60%, 40%, and 20% of the E-5 with dependents BAH where the employer is located for the first six months, second six months, third six months, fourth six months, and thereafter, respectively.
 The housing allowance is further reduced depending on the length of time served on qualifying active duty (Table 2) and by the proportion of working/training hours completed each month that is below 120. - Books and Supplies Stipend.
-Individuals pursuing apprenticeship or on-the-job training more than half-time receive a books-and-supplies stipend in the amount of \$83 per month, reduced according to the length of time served on active duty (Table 2).
+Individuals pursuing apprenticeship or OJT more than half-time receive a books-and-supplies stipend in the amount of \$83 per month, reduced according to the length of time served on active duty (Table 2).